-Note that floor coverings and flooring underlays containing WPC (wood-plastic composites) must also fulfil specific requirements from section 1.4.5.
+Note that floor coverings and flooring underlays containing recycled composite material must also fulfil specific requirements from section 1.4.5.

-Example: A floor's total weight is 2500 g/m2.
-It consists of 900 g/m2 post-consumer recycled fillers, 600 g/m2 bio-based plastics (renewable), 250 g/m2 post-consumer recycled plastics, 350 g/m2 pre-consumer recycled plastics and 400 g/m2 other materials (non-renewable nor recycled).
+Example: A floor's total weight is 2500 g/m^2 .
+It consists of 900 g/m^2 fillers, 600 g/m^2 bio-based plastics (renewable), 250 g/m^2 post-consumer recycled plastics, 350 g/m^2 pre-consumer recycled plastics and 400 g/m^2 other materials (non-renewable nor recycled).

-The proportion of renewable raw materials is: 600/2500 = 24%.
-The proportion of post-consumer recycled materials is: 1150/2500 = 46%.
-The proportion of preconsumer recycled materials is: 350/2500 = 14%.
-The combination of renewable and recycled materials is (600 + 1150 + 350)/2500 = 84%.
+The proportion of renewable raw materials is: 600/1600 = 37,5%.
+The proportion of post-consumer recycled materials is: 250/1600 = 15,6%.
+The proportion of preconsumer recycled materials is: 350/1600 = 21,9%.
+The combination of renewable and recycled materials is (600 + 250 + 350)/1600 = 75%.

 - Recycled material is defined in line with ISO 14021.
-See section 1.1 Definitions for more information. - Recycled renewable materials do not count as both renewable and recycled raw material.

-- Summary of the raw materials included in the floor stating the proportion of the raw materials as a percentage by weight.
+See section 1.1 Definitions for more information. - Recycled renewable materials do not count as both renewable and recycled raw material. - This is the case for the fillers normally used in floors such as kaolin, calcium carbonate, calcium magnesium, carbonate, calcium sulphate, silicates and aluminium trihydrate (ATH).
+Nordic Ecolabelling reserves the right to assess whether a filler can be considered as being in such abundance that it may be considered as unlimited.
+Pigment does not count as fillers, but as additives. - Summary of the raw materials included in the floor stating the proportion of the raw materials as a percentage by weight.
 State which raw materials are renewable, and which are pre- or post-consumer recycled.
 Appendix 2 can be used. - For alternative c), calculations showing that the requirement is fulfilled.